-A strong regular beat and similar sounding words are what today's rap artists rely on!!
+A strong regular beat and similar sounding words have survived up to modern times - think of today's rap artists and slam poets.

 Following his visionary dream Caedmon, divinely guided, became a composer of religious songs and poems.
 He was accepted into the abbey as a lay brother and went on to form a Christian school of poetry.
 It is said that he predicted the exact hour of his death.